apache/flink/docs/apis/programming_guide.md

 We will now give an overview of each of those steps, please refer to the respective sections for more details.
 Note that all core classes of the Java API are found in the package {% gh_link /flink-java/src/main/java/org/apache/flink/api/java "org.apache.flink.api.java" %}.

-The `ExecutionEnvironment` is the basis for all Flink programs.
+The `ExecutionEnvironment` is the basis for all Flink DataSet programs.
 You can obtain one using these static methods on class `ExecutionEnvironment`:

 {% highlight java %}